 Alien Hand Syndrome

-One of the strangest symptoms of corpus callosum damage is a condition known as alien hand syndrome.
-While it most commonly affects the left hand, it can affect the right in some cases.
+Perhaps one of the strangest potential symptoms of corpus callosum damage is a condition known as alien hand syndrome.
+While it most commonly affects the left hand, it can affect the right in some rare cases.
 This condition causes the hand to seemingly move and act on its own without any cognitive control or awareness from the person.

 These movements are not simply random, involuntary muscle spasms either.
 Instead, the affected hand performs goal-oriented tasks, as if it is being controlled by someone else.

-For example, your hand might pick up an object, or touch your face, or button your shirt without any conscious input from you.
-Sometimes the hand might engage in counterproductive actions, such as closing a door your other hand just opened.
+For example, the person’s hand might pick up an object, touch their face, or button their shirt without any conscious input.
+Sometimes the hand might engage in counterproductive actions, such as closing a door that the other hand just opened.
 In some extreme cases, the hand has tried to harm the patient by choking them.

 People with alien hand syndrome often feel like their hand is foreign.
-But they do not deny ownership of their hand, as occurs in other neurological disorders, such as left neglect.
+However, they do not deny ownership of their hand, as occurs in other neurological disorders, such as left neglect.

 For those who develop cognitive impairments such as memory loss or executive dysfunction, cognitive rehab exercises can be helpful.
-These exercises activate the brain’s neuroplasticity to help it rewire nerve pathways.
-By creating new, stronger pathways, you can recover cognitive functions.
+These exercises challenge the person to practice various cognitive skills that may have been affected by corpus callosum damage.

-Unfortunately, there are very few treatments available for alien hand syndrome.
-Some studies have shown promising results using mirror box therapy.
-However, more research is still needed.
+Unfortunately, there are very few treatments available for alien hand syndrome and more research is still needed.
+However, some studies have shown promising results using mirror box therapy.

 The corpus callosum is a crucial brain structure that connects the right and left hemispheres.
-Damage to it can cause cognitive and physical deficits and, in rare cases, alien hand syndrome.
+Damage to this structure can cause cognitive and physical effects and, in rare cases, alien hand syndrome.